adilhafeez299-cell/data-engineering-journey/00-docs/DOCUMENT_INDEX.md

 ---

+### 📁 Reference 5.
+FOLDER_STRUCTURE_GUIDE.md
+**Your repository organization guide.
+Know where everything goes.**

+**Contains:**
+- Phase folder structure (01-phase-python through 04-phase-databricks-capstone)
+- Project folder structure (all 6 portfolio projects)
+- When to create folders (just-in-time approach)
+- What goes where as you learn
+- Filling timeline for each phase
+- Note-taking structure (confusion logs, topic notes)
+- Folder filling principles

+**Use this for:**
+- Starting a new phase: "What folders should I create?"
+- Organizing learning materials: "Where do I put these course files?"
+- Taking notes effectively: "How should I structure my notes?"
+- Project organization: "How should I set up my project repo?"
+- Weekly reviews: "What should I update in my notes?"

+---

+### 💬 Reference 6.
+NEW_CHAT_STARTER_GUIDE.md
+**Claude calibration tool.
+Start every new chat with this.**

+**Contains:**
+- Quick context template (copy-paste for new chats)
+- Phase-specific context for all 4 phases
+- Common scenarios and how to ask Claude for help
+- Anti-spiral reminders (when feeling overwhelmed)
+- Success metrics by phase
+- Calibration reminders for Claude
+- Your learning workflow preferences

+**Use this for:**
+- Every new Claude conversation: Copy the quick context template
+- Getting unstuck: Use the scenario templates to ask better questions
+- Feeling overwhelmed: Read the anti-spiral reminders
+- Career application support: Use the career scenario template
+- Checking if on track: Reference success metrics for your phase

+---

 ## AT A GLANCE: YOUR COMPLETE SYSTEM

 | Document | Purpose | Read Time | Reference | When to Use |